matteo-789/Discrete-Dynamical-Reservoir/README.md

 ## Paper linked to this project

 This project is part of my MSc project, the dissertation link to this code is available in the repository.

+## TBA

+We will implement a parallel segment of code to optimize the computation time and enhance the performance of our reservoir.